nagilson/function-mgr/README.md

-# function-mgr: Stop Reusing Code
+# function-mgr: Stop Rewriting the Same Code

 This project was a code snippet manager created using C++ using VS GUI tools.
 Features: